kuehnd96/footballpool/README.md

 I hope everyone is doing well and staying healthy during this pandemic.
 There have been many times when I thought it would help to just put this React training aside but I have decided to keep going.
 I think coding this application in React is proving to be a coping mechanism during these tough times.
 I urge anyone out there to find what helps them get through these tought times as well.

 Lately I have been working on the screen that allows a user to join a league by making their picks and assigning point values.
 The algorithm for validating that the user has assigned point values 1-17 to 17 matchups is something I have thought about even before my React training.
 I am excited to jump into it tonight.
 Be well.

+### 5/12/2020

+I took last week off from coding.
+I think I needed it to come back to it this week.
+I am determined to keep going on this app and finish my React training.
+I have a Dev Ops book awaiting me next.
+I hope everyone is staying safe and healthy during this pandemic.